 The computers are then used in building clinics, schools, and other institutions locally and internationally.
 Those computers not used in humanitarian efforts are also sold to the public at World Care’s thrift store.
 Additionally, computers deemed unusable are recycled for their plastics, metals, glass, and other parts.

 High recidivism rates are attributed to many factors, one of which is the difficulty those recently released from prison face in finding the means to attain self-sustainability.
-To help combat this problem, World Care provides clothing, shoes, blankets, and hygiene supplies for those re-entering society following incarceration.
+To help combat this problem, World Care provides a stable working environment where those recently released from prison can gain volunteer and work experience.

 World Care offers training in the areas of disaster preparedness and civilian response, project management, warehouse, forklift certification, supply chain management, supply processing, shipping and receiving, inventory control, data processing, field needs assessments, statistics, computer refurbishing, computer disassembly, office assistant, retail, marketing, grant writing, research and more for volunteers, students, interns, special needs and work programs at our location in Tucson, Arizona.
 Learn how to become a volunteer.